mozilla/extension-workshop/src/content/documentation/publish/developer-accounts.md

 # Developer accounts

-Developer accounts for addons.mozilla.org are integrated with [Firefox Accounts](https://accounts.firefox.com/signup), which lets you access and manage multiple Mozilla services from one account.
-You can manage your Firefox Account from [accounts.firefox.com/settings](https://accounts.firefox.com/settings).
+Developer accounts for addons.mozilla.org are integrated with [Mozilla accounts](https://accounts.firefox.com/signup), which lets you access and manage multiple Mozilla services from one account.
+You can manage your Mozilla account from [accounts.firefox.com/settings](https://accounts.firefox.com/settings).

 {% endcapture %}
 {% include modules/page-hero.liquid,